An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Experimental Study

 Participants were recruited through a research vendor (Bold Insight\footnote{https://boldinsight.com/}).
 During recruitment, participants completed a screener survey that collected information on their age, grade level, GPA, standardized test scores, and relevant academic courses taken.

 In order to evaluate potential biasing effects of prior familiarity with the learning material on participant feedback and assessment scores, we had participants rate their familiarity across 15 age-appropriate topics, including the topic of the chapter featured in the experiment – adolescent brain development.
-Across participants, baseline familiarity with the selected learning topic was highly clustered around the mid-point of the scale (\textit{Mdn}= 3, \textit{M}= 2.7, SD= 1.2) suggesting partial but not high familiarity with the learning material.
+Across participants, baseline familiarity with the selected learning topic was highly clustered around the mid-point of the scale ($Mdn=3$, $M=2.7$, $SD=1.2$) suggesting partial but not high familiarity with the learning material.
 Furthermore, after random assignment, baseline content familiarity was approximately matched across experimental conditions.

 To ensure students participating in the study had similar levels of reading comprehension, they read a short passage and completed a reading comprehension task during the recruitment process.
 The average score on the assessment was 6.4 out of 10, with a standard deviation of 2.3.
-We included students who scored 1 standard deviation above or below the mean, or those who scored a 4-9 out of 10 on the assessment.
-The study was conducted in adherence to Google and Bold Insight's ethical, legal, and privacy standards for human subjects research, and our participants completed an informed consent process.
+We included students who scored one standard deviation above or below the mean, or those who scored a 4-9 out of 10 on the reading assessment.